vvvm23/vvvm23.github.io/content/posts/2023-06-04-flax-post/index.md

 `orbax.checkpoint.AsyncCheckpointer` around the
 `orbax.checkpoint.PyTreeCheckpointer` we created earlier.

-> You may see mention online to Flax checkpointing utilities.
+> You may see reference online to Flax checkpointing utilities.
 However, these utilities are being deprecated and it is recommended to start using Orbax instead.